DrUzair/BDT/pig/pig.md

 [Top](#top)

 Example 2 involving **flatten(group)** <a name='FLATTEN_Grp'></a>
+	- When you group a relation, the result is a new relation with two columns: “group” and the name of the original relation.
+		- The group column has the schema of what you grouped by.
+			- grouping by an integer column, the type will be int.
+			- grouping by a tuple of several columns, as in the following example, the “group” column will be a tuple with two fields, “id” and “date”.
+		- The grouped fields can be retrieved by **flatten(group)**, or by directly accessing them: “group.id, group.date”:
 - example data
 ```shell
 [root@sandbox data]# echo -e "1, line number line one\n2, line two on line two" > two_lines